UPPS 07.03.02 - Scheduling of University Housing Facilities for Camps, Conferences, and Workshops

 receive and immediately review all submitted forms for completion and for preliminary approval of dates and tentative assignment of facilities.
 All requests will be reviewed and confirmed subject to space availability;

-distribute copies of submitted forms to, and confer with, Auxiliary Services, Dining Services, University Police, and other campus offices to determine factors in location assignment process.
-Distribute final list of all groups staying in university housing;
+distribute copies of submitted forms to, and confer with, Auxiliary Services, Dining Services, University Police, and other campus offices to determine factors in location assignment process; and distribute final list of all groups staying in university housing;

-ensure that event groups comply with the University Food Service Contract (Part III, Section 1.02) which states that all event attendees staying in university housing facilities are required to utilize the services provided by the dining contractor, unless attendees are at an off-campus location during the meal period;
+ensure that event groups comply with the University Food Service Contract, which states that all event attendees staying in university housing facilities are required to utilize the services provided by the dining contractor, unless attendees are at an on off-campus location during the meal period;

-event groups may have one meal catered by an approved off-campus caterer.
-If this option is chosen, DHRL will provide additional cleaning services for a fee, or specific instructions on self-cleaning expectations to avoid a cleaning fee.
-It is the responsibility of the event sponsor to make all arrangements in compliance with university policy; DHRL will assist the sponsor in identifying campus resources to learn more about compliance;
+provide additional cleaning services for a fee, or specific instructions on self-cleaning expectations to avoid a cleaning fee if the option is selected by event groups to have one meal catered by an approved off-campus caterer.
+It is the responsibility of the event planner to make all arrangements in compliance with university policy.
+DHRL will assist the sponsor in identifying campus resources to learn more about compliance;

-small adult groups and other special groups may be exempt from dining requirements as approved by the director of Auxiliary Services; however, only one meal may be catered.
-All other meals must be taken at off-campus locations, or may be purchased by each individual at an on-campus location;
+Small adult groups and other special groups may be exempt from dining requirements, as approved by the director of Auxiliary Services; however, only one meal may be catered.
+All other meals must be taken at off-campus locations, or may be purchased by each individual at an on-campus locations;

-receive and review the “participant guarantee number” from each sponsor; ensure that all spaces have been prepared, including 10 percent more beds; and ensure that the sponsor adheres to and understands the billing consequences of both “over” and “under” occupancy, as well as the space limitations should the number exceed more than 10 percent.
-In some cases, DHRL will not be able to accommodate last minute excessive participants; if that occurs, the sponsor will be responsible for communicating with those participants for whom no space is available;
+receive and review the participant guarantee number from each event planner; ensure that all spaces have been prepared, including 10 percent more beds; and ensure that the event planner adheres to and understands the billing consequences of both over- and under-occupancy, as well as the space limitations should the number exceed more than 10 percent.
+In some cases, DHRL will not be able to accommodate last minute excessive participants; if that occurs, the event planner will be responsible for communicating with those participants for whom no space is available;

-hire, train, and schedule appropriate full-time and student support staff for each activity;
+hire, train, and schedule appropriate full-time and student-support staff for each event;

 serve as a liaison between the sponsor and Auxiliary Services, Dining Services, University Police, Transportation and Parking Services, and the LBJ Student Center Reservations office;